-Late starts and gaps
+Late starts and gaps in vital records

 Let’s first consider timing.
 While a few states, such as Massachusetts and New Jersey, began keeping comprehensive birth, marriage and death records in the mid-19th century, most held off until the early 20th century.
 A few states didn’t require marriage records until the 1960s.
 (In many states, marriages continue to be a county-only registration; other states rely on county clerks for marriage records, but keep copies at the state level.)
 That doesn’t mean no earlier records exist—only that you need to consult county offices or the state archives for them.

 Even when a state started “requiring” vital records, however, that doesn’t mean everybody complied.
 If only all states were like Oregon on this score, where the date of “general compliance” is the same as the start of statewide records—1903 for births and deaths, 1906 for marriages.
 Too many are more like Oklahoma, where it was 20 years before almost every birth and death was on record at the state level.
 Or Rhode Island, where “mandated” statewide vital records began in 1853, but “general compliance” happened only in 1915.